akazukin5151/koneko/README.md

              * For already downloaded images in Gallery, Users, & Image modes
              * For showing images as they download in Gallery, Users, & Image modes
              * Everywhere else (main screen, info screen, etc)
+* Improved documentation using tables in the manual (MANUAL.md) and developer guide (HACKING.md)

 #### Bug fixes
 * Fixed bugs in lscat app's display path (mode p/3):